This game has stopped the nagging! I was SO sick of telling the kids to get off the electronic games and try a different

 Our children are going to inherit this legacy so we need to set them up early with healthy lifestyle principles so they can navigate our challenging food landscape and resist the sedentary life.
 Only through consistent prevention education will we be able to reduce, or even reverse, negative trends.

 The YiYO games are education tools that parents, grandparents, teachers and health professionals can use to teach children, teenagers and each other about the fundamentals of energy management and nutrition, and the essential role of physical activity to maintain health and wellbeing.

 Who would have thought a game about lifestyle could be so engaging!

 The energy ‘load’ of many common foods and physical activities will surprise you.

 The food cards have been developed by a team of credentialed Dietitians and Diabetes Educators, and represent the best clinical data available.
-The physical activities have been researched and compiled by an accredited Personal Trainer.
+The physical activities have been researched and compiled by an accredited Fitness Instructor.

-Players learn how much energy they are actually recommended to consume each day (EER), based on their age and gender, and find out how their body uses that energy.
+In both games, players learn how much energy they are actually recommended to consume each day, based on their age and gender, and find out how their body uses that energy.

 The YiYO games highlight the importance of balancing energy input and output, and players pick up practical strategies on how to manage their food and exercise choices to maximise their chance of winning the ‘game of life’.

 It is difficult to offer a generic approach to lifestyle management when everyone’s experience and habits around food (Yi) and physical activity (YO) are so vastly different.

 The challenge was to create a way for people of all ages and backgrounds to apply healthy lifestyle principles to a variety of situations and see how they played out.